Tupolev Tu-142: Operational history

 Besides the Tu-142's military applications, a one-off Tu-142MP was used to test a new ASW suite.
 Another Tu-142 was converted to replace the Tu-95LL for the testing of turbojet engines.
 Designated Tu-142LL, the ASW equipment and armament were removed to allow an engine test bed to be carried under the belly.
-Some of the engines installed were the NK-25 for the Tu-22MZ, RD36-51A for the Tu-144D, and the NK-32 for the Tu-160.
+Some of the engines installed were the NK-25 for the Tu-22M3, RD36-51A for the Tu-144D, and the NK-32 for the Tu-160.
 The first Tu-142MK was converted for an airborne laboratory role, setting several altitude-in-horizontal and time-to-climb records in its class.

 In 1981 the Indian Navy began considering a long-range maritime reconnaissance and anti-submarine warfare aircraft for its Naval Air Arm.
 The Soviet Union initially offered to refurbish some of its own Tu-142s for India, rather than construct new aircraft.
 The Indian Navy was at first hesitant about the large Tu-142, which was heavy and thus would require runways to be reinforced and lengthened at potential operating bases.
 Consequently, the service requested three Ilyushin Il-38s – then being phased out of service with the Soviet Navy – be refurbished for Indian operations.
 This request fell through, and so in December 1984 an agreement to purchase eight Tu-142s was signed.

 For the twelve-month period starting from May 1987, the Indian Navy sent 40 pilots and observers, 16 technical officers and 128 sailors to Riga for training.
 On 30 March 1988, the first three Tu-142s arrived at the Indian naval air station of INS Hansa, Goa, after a flight from Simferopol (Gvardeyskoye Air Base) in the Crimean peninsula.
 On 13 April two more aircraft arrived, prior to the commissioning of INAS 312, the operator of Indian Tu-142s; by the end of October the fleet of eight Tu-142s was delivered.
 In May 1992, the squadron was relocated to its current operating base at INS Rajali on the Indian east coast.
 The Tu-142s were replaced by twelve smaller Boeing P-8Is.
 The Indian Navy retired the last three operational aircraft on 29 March 2017.

 In 2020, two Tupolev Tu-142s were intercepted by RAF Typhoons near British Airspace.

+In August 2023, a Tu-142 Bear-F and Bear-J were intercepted by RAF Typhoons north of Shetland.